4c (textured) Hair Salon Utah — What You Need to Know

 What does a 4C silk press cost in Utah?

-Our pricing approach: we list silk press as "Styling, Braiding & Hair Health" service category and quote based on consultation.
-Most clients land in the $100–$160 range.
-Add-ons (deep conditioning, scalp treatment, trim) are visible at booking.
+We quote silk press services based on consultation.
+Most clients land in the $100–$160 range, and any add-ons (deep conditioning, scalp treatment, trim) are visible at booking, no surprises.

 For a deeper service breakdown: Silk press in Salt Lake City.